 Rather than creating an entirely new crime, these concerns are better addressed at sentencing.
-Given the numerous due process concerns that are readily apparent, it is far more appropriate to address these situations at sentencing, where the victim's physical, intellectual, and/or developmental disability can be assessed as an aggravating factor.
+Given the numerous due process concerns that are readily apparent, it is far more appropriate for judges to consider the specific facts of a case before sentencing-in this case, whether the victim's physical, intellectual, and/or developmental disability was known and should be considered an aggravating factor.